fsharp/fslang-design/Status.md

-# Staus of F# 4.0+ Approved Langauge/Library Items
+## Status of F# 4.0+ Approved Language/Library Items

-See https://fslang.uservoice.com/forums/245727-f-language/status/1225914 for list of approved language items
+See [F# Language user Voice](https://fslang.uservoice.com/forums/245727-f-language/status/1225914) for the list of approved language items, it should match the status list below.

-## L

 | Feature   | Area   | Assigned To      | Status     | Notes |
 |:-----------|:----------|:---------:|:---------:|:--------:|